Mental Health Facilities Clackamas County, OR

 Clackamas County Behavioral Health Clackamas Mhc

-Clackamas County Behavioral Health Clackamas Mhc is a mental health treatment center in Clackamas County, OR, located at 11211 Se 82nd Avenue, Suite O, 97086 zip code area.
+Clackamas County Behavioral Health Clackamas Mhc is a mental health facility in Clackamas County, OR, located at 11211 Se 82nd Avenue, Suite O, 97086.
 Clackamas County Behavioral Health Clackamas Mhc provides outpatient treatment.
-Clackamas County Behavioral Health Clackamas Mhc offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
-Additional services at Clackamas County Behavioral Health Clackamas Mhc consist of mentoring/peer support/consumer-run services, case management and suicide prevention services.
+Clackamas County Behavioral Health Clackamas Mhc provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Some other services available at Clackamas County Behavioral Health Clackamas Mhc include suicide prevention services, case management and mentoring/peer support/consumer-run services.

 Providence Willamette Falls Medical Center Capu